Pose Priors from Language Models: Additional Method Details

 \subsection{Bounding Boxes and Cropping}

 As stated in Section 3 of the main paper, we take bounding boxes of the subjects of interest as input and use them to crop the image in order to isolate the person/people of interest when prompting the LMM.
 For FlickrCI3D, we use the ground-truth bounding boxes of the two subjects of interest.
 For the other datasets, we use keypoints detected by ViTPose/OpenPose to create the bounding boxes.
+We use Segment Anything~\citep{kirillov2023segany} as the segmentation model, used to remove extraneous people in the image (we only apply this step for FlickrCI3D, since other datasets are from motion capture).
 For the single-person MOYO dataset, we manually check that the bounding boxes from the keypoints and the selected HMR2 outputs correspond to the correct person in the image.
 We note that the baseline HMR2+opt also benefits from this manual checking, since HMR2+opt also depends on the HMR2 outputs and accurate keypoints.